-Organizations should be registered as a nonprofit in the United States or hold an equivalent incorporation status in their home country; have an annual operational budget of or above $500,000 USD; have been operational for three years or more; direct lobbying expenses to influence legislation or elections, programs with religious content, or programs that discriminate on the basis of race, religion, national origin, sexual orientation, age or disability.
+Organizations should be registered as a nonprofit in the United States or hold an equivalent incorporation status in their home country; have an annual operational budget of or above $500,000 USD; have been operational for three years or more; and have no direct lobbying expenses to influence legislation or elections, programs with religious content, or programs that discriminate on the basis of race, religion, national origin, sexual orientation, age or disability.
 See the Eligibility and Evaluation Criteria pages for more information.
 Please note: Lipman Family Prize funds cannot be redistributed by our honorees to other organizations and/or individuals.

 Does my organization have to be a nonprofit or non-governmental organization to apply?

 Yes, the work of your organization must focus on addressing a social problem and be registered as a nonprofit in the United States or the equivalent incorporation status in a different country or countries.
-If your country of incorporation does not have an equivalent to nonprofit incorporation status please contact us at firstname.lastname@example.org to discuss your eligibility.
+If your country of incorporation does not have an equivalent to nonprofit incorporation status, please contact us at email@example.com to discuss your eligibility.

 Will an organization’s budget size affect its ability to compete for the prize?